beefyfinance/beefy-blog/content/articles/three-ways-to-earn-with-beefy-vvs-finance-and-cronos.en.md

 ![](/uploads/vvs7.png)

 You can also use the Zap feature if you only have $BIFI, $CRO, or $WCRO in your Cronos wallet.
-This lets you enter into the vault without needing to do manually stake in a liquidity pool.
+This lets you enter the vault without needing to manually stake in a liquidity pool.
 See our [Beefy Zap guide](https://docs.beefy.finance/moo/faq/how-to-guides/how-to-beefy-zap) for more details.

 ![](/uploads/vvs8.png)